dolphinsmalltalk/Dolphin/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/scael64ohx3l6io9/branch/master?svg=true)](https://ci.appveyor.com/project/dolphinsmalltalk/dolphin-db22v/branch/master)

-**Please note: The master branch is now the development branch for version 7.2.
-This will add support for namespaces, but is currently in an interim and unstable state.
-It  also changes the package and class file formats, and consequently code saved from 7.2 cannot be loaded directly into earlier versions of Dolphin.
+**Please note: The master branch is now the development branch for version 8.0.
+This adds support for namespaces, but is a beta state.
+The source code fileout format requires changes to support namespaces, although Dolphin 8 can round-trip code in the earlier (pre-namespace) package format of Dolphin 7.1 when namespaces are not used.
 Please use the `release/7.1` branch if you need a stable version.
 PRs for bug fixes, etc, will still be accepted against the `release/7.1` branch for the foreseeable future.**

 This repository contains:
 * A VS2019 solution to build the Virtual Machine (VM) elements of Dolphin Smalltalk.